elabor8/dockertalk/README.md

 Check Portainer and Vizualiser.

-## Volumes: Handling application state
+## Exercise: Volumes - Handling application state in the cluster

-No volumes: Drain node, state is lost
+### No volumes: Drain node, state is lost

-## With Volumes (Cloudstor) - drain node, move to another node (state is retained)
+### With Volumes (Cloudstor) - drain node, move to another node (state is retained)

-## Swarm Service Rolling updates
+## Exercise: Swarm Service Rolling updates

 (V1 -> V2) – Zero downtime

-## (Optional) Create a visualisation in Kibana - tally of all votes
+## (Optional) Exercise: Create a visualisation in Kibana - tally of all votes

 Click 'Vizualise'
 Click 'Create Visualization'